 Philosophy + Origin

 Although often perceived as evil or dangerous, snakes also have a rich history of power and worship.
-In some yoga traditions, the energy of Kundalini in represented by a serpent resting coiled at the base of the spine.
+In some yoga traditions, the energy of kundalini is represented by a serpent resting coiled at the base of the spine.
 By awakening this snake, we enliven our body’s energy and create a pathway towards enlightenment.
 This connection with enlightenment is also seen in many portrayals of the Buddha where he is shown with a cobra over his head.

 - Option to swap cobra pose for sphinx pose by placing your forearms on the floor.